 People often complain that Trieste is so remote — and Triestines joke that they like it that way!
 But in fact, this famous gateway to “MittleEurope” is undergoing a transformation to make it even more accessible.

-The biggest news is that starting March 19, 2018, there will be a new train connection between Trieste and the local international airport Aeroporto Friuli Venezia Giulia (TRS) (also called Ronchi dei Legionari after the town in which it is located 40 km NW of Trieste).
-70 trains will make traveling to and from the city and towards other destinations like Venice and Udine faster and more convenient.
+The biggest news is the new train connection between Trieste and the local international airport Aeroporto Friuli Venezia Giulia (TRS) (also called Ronchi dei Legionari after the town in which it’s located, 40 km NW of Trieste).
+70 trains make traveling to and from the city and towards other destinations like Venice and Udine faster and more convenient.

 There are plenty of other options for travelers looking to make their way to Trieste and to the nearby towns that are a must for sightseeing and day-trips, so here are some tips:

 In town, it’s easy enough to get around on foot, or by bus — this is true not only for Trieste but also in the other FVG cities like Udine, Cividale, Spilimbergo etc. The bus system is very easy.
 In Trieste, TriesteTrasporti provides both bus and ferry (Delfino Verde) services.
 You can buy tickets at the local newspaper & cigarette shops, there is usually a (T)-sign hanging outside as an indicator.
-If you are here for a short time you can buy a 10-trip for €12.15 or for other options, click here for their price list.
+If you are here for a short time you can buy a 10-trip for €12.15 or for other options, click here for their pricelist.
+There are also two relatively new bus services which are HOPTOUR which like services in other major cities, takes you around to the main sights in the city with an audio guide and you can get on and off as you please (it is still missing stops to the Risiera and some of the other notable museums, but hopefully they will add them on).
+SMARTBUS is a new (in test-phase) on-demand service; you sign up and then you can reserve a trip on the date and time you require to reach areas in the Altopiano East and West spanning from Opicina to Borgo San Mauro and from Cattinara to Draga Sant’Elia.

 From outside Italy you can buy Trenitalia tickets at the Trenitalia price (including the discounts for advance purchase) through www.italiarail.com.
 These are e-tickets, so there is no charge for delivery.
 This way, you get the advance purchase discounts available on Trenitalia’s site without the markup.
 There is a transaction fee of about